 Contracting parties are generally free to agree that disputes that may arise between them in regard to, or under a contract, shall be resolved by arbitration rather than through the Courts.
-Where the parties choose to incorporate an arbitration agreementinto their contract, and a disputeabout the contract arises, a question can arise where the alleged wrongdoer is a company, can the alleged debt/liability which the company does not admit, found a winding up petition presented by the alleged wronged party?
+Where the parties choose to incorporate an arbitration agreementinto their contract, and a disputeabout the contract arises, a question can arise where the alleged wrongdoer is a company - can the innocent party found a winding up petition upon the alleged debt/liability if it is not admitted by the alleged wrongdoer?
 To answer this question, this article will look at 2 relatively recent cases, Salford Estates (No.2) Ltd v Altomart Ltd EWCA Civ 1575; B.C.C.
 306 (‘Salford Estates’) and Eco Measure Market Exchange Ltd BCC 877 (‘Eco Measure’).

 Salford Estates and Winding-Up Petitions

 In Salford Estates, the Court of Appeal considered whether a winding-up petition, founded upon a debt arising out of a contract which contained an arbitration agreement, was a proceeding or claim, that ought to be stayed under s.9 of the Arbitration Act 1996 or, if that section did not apply, whether the Court ought to stay or dismiss the petition pursuant to its jurisdiction not to make a winding-up order unless it was just and equitable to do so.

 To consider this issue, Salford Estates noted the relevant provisions of Arbitration Act 1996.
 Those relevant provisions included section 1, entitled ‘General principles’, which reads: